 1. Satpura Tiger Reserve, Madhya Pradesh

-The reserve makes up for a fantastic destination to experience the off-beaten path.
+The reserve makes for a fantastic destination to experience the off-beaten path.
 You can explore the national park on foot and observe its unique wilderness.
 It also has various wildlife species like leopards, porcupines, sloth bears, and flying squirrels.

-- Best time to visit: October-March and April-May
+Best time to visit: October–March and April–May

 2. Dudhwa Tiger Reserve, Uttarakhand

-The Dudhwa tiger reserve comprises Katarniaghat wildlife reserve, Dudhwa National Park, and Kishanpur Wildlife sanctuary.
-It also shares the north-eastern boundary with Nepal, defined by the Mohana River.
+The Dudhwa tiger reserve comprises Katarniaghat wildlife reserve, Dudhwa National Park, and Kishanpur Wildlife Sanctuary.
+It also shares the northeastern boundary with Nepal, defined by the Mohana River.

 The reserve is home to an estimated 106-118 tigers.
 Other animals like sambar deer, swamp deer, spotted deer, ratel, jackal, sloth bear, leopard, and more can also be seen.
 You can also observe 450 species of birds at the reserve.